liangboyun/ipopt_wps/README.md

 =========

 IpOpt for wps
-using IpOpt and sipopt in EPL
+Using IpOpt and sipopt in EPL
+It base on Ipopt-3.11.1